AD590 Console Application

 Introduction

-The page provides a starting point for developing your own code for Analog Devices EVAL-AD590-ARDZ board in your own environment utilizing the benefits of the Mbed platform.
-Analog Devices is an MBED Partner and develops code on the platform for multiple products.
+The page provides a starting point for developing your own code for Analog Devices EVAL-AD590-ARDZ board in your own environment.

-This guide will focus on the Analog Devices SDP-K1 controller board, as it is directly compatible with the EVAL-AD590-ARDZ evaluation board and is an MBED-Enabled device.
-Customers are of course, not limited to using the SDP-K1 board for code development, given that any ARM-based, MBED-enabled board that satisfies a small set of requirements can use the provided code and it will work with only minor changes to the source (see below).
+This guide will focus on the Analog Devices SDP-K1 controller board, as it is directly compatible with the EVAL-AD590-ARDZ evaluation board and is an STM32 board.
+Customers are of course, not limited to using the SDP-K1 board for code development, given that any ARM-based, or an STM32 board that satisfies a small set of requirements can use the provided code and it will work with only minor changes to the source (see below).

 Hardware Setup